makersacademy/chitter-challenge/README.md

 - Create the database using the psql command `CREATE DATABASE chitter;`
 - Connect to the database using the pqsl command `\c chitter;`
 - Run the query we have saved in the file 01_create_peeps_table.sql
+- Run the query we have saved in the file 02_create_users_table.sql

 # create a test environment
 - Create the database using the psql command `CREATE DATABASE chitter_test;`
 - Connect to the database using the pqsl command `\c chitter_test;`
 - Run the query we have saved in the file 01_create_peeps_table.sql
+- Run the query we have saved in the file 02_create_users_table.sql

 Features: